ZeroX29a/pynq_rgb_with_ClockDivider/README.md

 Clock Dividers of 2, 4, 8 Hz connected to r,g,b pins of led.
-There are much simpler ways to change the colors of rgb led in loop with less than 10-15 lines of code in PYNQ framework why did I made it this way? why not!
+There are much simpler ways to change the colors of rgb led in loop with less than 10-15 lines of code in PYNQ framework why did I do it this way? why not!

 ![schmatics](image.png)
 ## Pin Layout